 NEW!
 As of Jan.
-1, 2013, Diamond Lake is open to year-round fishing.
+1, 2013, Diamond Lake is open to year-round fishing, including ice fishing.
 Use of live bait fish is prohibited.

 - Season Limits: 8 trout/day, 8-inch minimum length with one over 20 inches and 2 daily limits in possession.

 - Boat speed limit: 10 mph.

 In 2006, ODFW used rotenone to rid Diamond Lake of 95 million tui chub, a bait fish illegally introduced in the late 1980s.
 The treatment was a success and no tui chub have been found since then.